Elaine-Yuetong/W1_model/LOSS_PROVISIONS-LITIGATION_CONTINGENCIES.md

 **Dimension 1 — Provision Balance as % of EBITDA**

 This is the closest equivalent to a ratio threshold for this metric.
 It measures whether the recorded provision stock is material relative to earnings capacity.
+EBITDA denominator: See LEVERAGE.md → Section "Extraction Fallback Logic" → derived EBITDA value — use stored annual EBITDA (TTM preferred) as denominator; no re-extraction required.

 | Provision Balance / Annual EBITDA | Interpretation | Alert Level |
 |---|---|---|